To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Evaluation

 \section{Evaluation}

 In this section, we first introduce experiment setting, baselines and evaluation metrics.
-Second, we provide the complete experimental evidences for our motivation by showing that limited on-device storage can deteriorate the FL model training process significantly.
-Third, we present the overall performance of ODE on model training speedup and inference accuracy improvement, as well as the extra memory footprint and evaluation delay of different data selection methods.
-Next, we show the robustness of ODE against various factors in industrial environment, such as the number of local training epochs $m$, participation rate $\frac{|C_t|}{|C|}$, storage capacity $B_c$, mini-batch size and data heterogeneity across clients.
-We also analyze the individual effects of different components of ODE.
+Second, we present the overall performance of {\ttfamily ODE} and baselines on model training speedup and inference accuracy improvement, as well as the memory footprint and evaluation delay.
+Next, we show the robustness of {\ttfamily ODE} against various environment factors.
+We also show \textit{the individual and integrated impacts of limited storage and streaming data on FL} to show our motivation, and analyze the individual \textit{effect of different components} of {\ttfamily ODE}, which are shown in Appendix \ref{appendix: motivating experiments} and \ref{appendix: component-wise analysis} due to the limited space.